-When cutting straight with a reciprocating saw, mark a line upon the material you are cutting with, using a tape measure and permanent marker.
+When cutting straight with a reciprocating saw, mark a line upon the material you are cutting with using a tape measure and permanent marker.
 You have more visibility, although not in all situations.
-Hold the reciprocating saw in front of you in line with your stomach, press the shoe against the material, align the blade to the marked line closely.
+Hold the reciprocating saw in front of you in line with your stomach, press the shoe against the material, and align the blade to the marked line closely.

 Angle the saw slightly downwards to start ripping through the material.
 What determines the ripping pace is the pressure you have applied.
 Try cutting through the material using your body rather than your arms to guide the cut.
 Your body can provide more stability than your arms, especially under fatigue.